ChunZhou1/map1/README.md

-# Using google map api and google time zone api to diaplay target position on the map and target time
+# Using google map API and google time zone API to diaplay target position on the map and target time

 # How to run?